 Highlights from the long list of options include additional alloy wheel designs and paint colors, wood trim on the steering wheel, a carbon fiber exterior package, red brake calipers, an AMG performance steering wheel, an upgraded sound system, soft-close doors and carbon ceramic brakes.

 In addition to traction and stability control systems, the SL65 AMG boasts six supplemental restraints including two-stage front airbags, dual knee airbags and dual side airbags.
 Roll over hoops mounted behind the seats provide an extra measure of protection.

-Additional standard safety equipment comes in the form of an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S. A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
+Also standard is an Attention Assist system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A.
+A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

 The optional Driver Assistance package bundles electronic driving aids like a radar-based adaptive cruise control, Blind Spot Assist, Pre-Safe brake and active lane keeping assist.

 In the market for a Mercedes-Benz SL65 AMG?
 You might also look at the Ferrari California T, the Audi R8 V10 Spyder and the Porsche 911 Turbo Convertible.